gvwilson/thirdbit/fiction/madica/index.md

 catch, especially after we started training each other to be ninjas."

 Laurellen shook her head as if to shake her thoughts into order.
-"So you're a... a toy?" she asked the snarkasaurus.
+"So you're a… a toy?" she asked the snarkasaurus.

-"Nooo...
-Weren't you listening?
+"Nooo… Weren't you listening?
 I'm a *dinosuar*.
 I'm just *in* a toy."
 It glared at the cat.
 "And dad's scientists *didn't* miscalculate.
 Dinosaurs *never* make mistakes with math."